Aym-brz/projetIA/README.md

 - **Positive Terms**:
   - Maintaining angles near the upright position for both pendulum links.
   - Maintaining position near the center for the trolley.
-- **No Penalty for Failures**: The pendulum resets in random positions after each training episode.
+- **No Penalty for Failures**: The pendulum resets at the stable low position after each training episode.

 Example 2:
 - **Negative Terms**:
   - Angles far the upright position for both pendulum links.
   - Position far the center for the trolley.
-- **Penalty for Failures**: Simulation done after faileurs + penalty if the trolley reach the border.
+- **Penalty for Failures**: Simulation reset after failure + penalty if the trolley reach the border.

 Example 3:
 - **Stability Terms**:
-  - Instability compute as Maintaining angles near the upright position for both pendulum links and Maintaining position near the center for the trolley.
+  - Instability compute as Maintaining angles near the upright position and Maintaining position near the center for the trolley.
   - Stability as the exponential of the negative instability: the stability will increase the reward function if it is near the goal, and decrease the reward funtion if it is away from the goal.
 - **Force punishment**: Derivative of the speed, this will dismunish the reward function if there is too much variation in the speed.